 Disagreement over the nature of intelligence led to the formulation of the Wechsler-Bellevue Intelligence Scale.
 It provided a catalog of general mental ability and exposed patterns of intellectual power and flaws.
 The Wechsler tests are as prominent as the Stanford-Binet.

-With the interest in the psychoanalysis in the 1930s, two important projective techniques were introduced:
+With interest in the psychoanalysis in the 1930s, two critical projective techniques were introduced: